Career & Technology Education (CTE) Pathways

 Database Academy (Oracle)

 The Oracle Internet Academy is a professionally designed curriculum that exposes students to business and technical skills through hands-on exercises, assessments and project-based learning experiences.
 Students learn and apply higher-order thinking skills that are needed to excel in higher education and the world of work.
-Students are prepped to take the Intro to Oracle9i SQL or Programming with PL/SQL Certified Associate certification exam and the Oracle Java 7 certification exam.
+Students are prepped to take the Intro to Oracle11 SQL Certified Associate certification exam and the Oracle Java 7 certification exam.

 Homeland Security and Emergency Preparedness focuses on protecting the public against threats to public safety through effective communication, preparedness, detection, prevention, response, and recovery.
 Students in the program focus on Geographic Information System (GIS) and Remote Sensing (RS) technology leading to the STARS Entry-Level GIS Technician Certification.

 This program is designed to introduce students to the breadth of the field of computer science through an exploration of engaging and accessible topics.
 The goal is to develop in students the computational thinking practices of algorithm development, problem solving and programming within the context of problems that are relevant.
 Students will also be introduced to topics such as interface design, limits of computers and societal and ethical issues.
 Students are prepped to take the College Board AP Computer Science exam as well as the Microsoft Technology Associate (MTA) – Software Development Fundamentals certification exam.